DataDog/integrations-extras/ping/README.md

 ## Overview

 This check uses the system [ping][1] command to test the reachability of a host.
-It also optionally measures the round-trip time for messages sent the check to the destination host.
+It also optionally measures the round-trip time for messages sent from the check to the destination host.

 Ping operates by sending Internet Control Message Protocol (ICMP) echo request packets